prowler-cloud/prowler/docs/tutorials/aws/role-assumption.md

 > Since v3.11.0, Prowler uses a regional token in STS sessions so it can scan all AWS regions without needing the `--sts-endpoint-region` argument.

+> Make sure that you have enabled the AWS Region you want to scan in BOTH AWS Accounts (assumed role account and account from which you assume the role).

 ## Role MFA

 If your IAM Role has MFA configured you can use `--mfa` along with  `-R`/`--role <role_arn>` and Prowler will ask you to input the following values to get a new temporary session for the IAM Role provided: